-- Children investigate the rule i before e except after c. - Children collect more unusual examples of words containing the letter c but pronounced as q or x.
+- Children investigate the rule i before e except after c.
+Does this always apply?
+What sound does ie make in these words? - Children collect more unusual examples of words containing the letter c (e.g. loch).

 - Revise the rules for spelling associated with the consonant c. - Quick-write activity: children use individual whiteboards to try out the rules (e.g. writing cereal, collection, recent, circular). - Dictate two sentences, using a selection of words containing the consonant c, for example: - To celebrate the occasion of my birthday in December, I went to the cinema with two friends.
 As we were driving out of the city we saw an accident involving a cyclist. - Children show their words and check for accuracy.
 Discuss any errors. - Give the children an opportunity to reflect on their learning and to add five to ten examples of words containing c that they have found difficult to spell.
 They practise the Look, say, cover, write, check strategy with the examples.